benoit-tlr/AOC2022/Day3/README.md

-Exceptionally this one be in python for some reasons.
+Exceptionally this one is in python for some reasons.